 The proposed bill establishes the Iowa Rural Development Tax Credit Program, designed to encourage capital contributions to certified rural business growth funds for investment in qualified businesses.
-It introduces new definitions for key terms such as "affiliate," "authority," "credit-eligible capital contribution," and "qualified business," and outlines the application process for rural business growth funds.
-The economic development authority will begin accepting applications on January 7, 2026, and will review them on a first-come, first-served basis.
-Applicants must provide detailed documentation, including revenue impact assessments and signed affidavits from investors committing to capital contributions, while adhering to maximum limits on eligible investments.
+It introduces new definitions for key terms such as "affiliate," "authority," "credit-eligible capital contribution," and "qualified business."
+The bill outlines the application process for rural business growth funds, including documentation requirements, revenue impact assessments, and caps on eligible investment authority and credit-eligible capital contributions, with the authority set to begin accepting applications on January 7, 2026, on a first-come, first-served basis.

 Statutes affected: